lijinlong1991/athaliana/README.md

-# athaliana
+## About

-R data package for the A. thaliana data set
+`athaliana` is an R data package for the A. thaliana data set.